demystifyfp/demystifyfp/content/fsharp/series/fstweet/orchestrating-user-signup.md

       use rngCsp = new RNGCryptoServiceProvider()
       rngCsp.GetBytes(b)

-      System.Convert.ToBase64String b
+      base64URLEncoding b
       |> VerificationCode
 ```

-We are making use of [RNGCryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider(v=vs.110).aspx) from the .NET standard library to generate the random bytes and convert them to a string using [Base64Encoding](https://msdn.microsoft.com/en-us/library/dhx0d524(v=vs.110).aspx)
+We are making use of [RNGCryptoServiceProvider](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rngcryptoserviceprovider(v=vs.110).aspx) from the .NET standard library to generate the random bytes and convert them to a string using [Base64Encoding](https://msdn.microsoft.com/en-us/library/dhx0d524(v=vs.110).aspx) and making it safer to use in URL as mentioned in [this StackOverflow answer](https://stackoverflow.com/a/26354677).

 ## Canonicalizing Username And Email Address